-I’ve been making healing soups for many years, and yes, I am actually still slowly working on that soup cookbook that many of you ask me about! 🙂 But today I learned something new, a new way to make a beautiful GAPS soup, and it’s so special that I want to share it with you now.
+I’ve been making healing soups for many years, and yes, I am actually still slowly working on that soup cookbook that many of you ask me about! 🙂 But today I learned something new, a new way to make a beautiful, nourishing GAPS Diet soup, and it’s so special (because of that secret ingredient) that I want to share it with you now.

 Living in Oregon, there is no such thing as locally grown lemongrass.
 But my friend May Ly who lives in Vietnam often posts amazing and beautiful GAPS Diet soups on her IG account which regularly use ingredients like citrus and lemongrass.
 And then it occurred to me!
 Why not lemongrass essential oil?!

 This changed my life.
 I can now enjoy the flavor of lemons!
 But, of course, lemongrass is more than lemons.
 It’s super nuanced and transporting, soo special!
 It gives that je ne sais quoi to your broth or to your soup.
 The first time I made the broth that I share below I drank two mugs of it in a row.
 It tastes so good.
 And it tastes healthy in an immune-supporting way.
 Like ginger, but different.